 TCTC uses scores on mathematics, reading and writing placement tests to properly place students into appropriate courses.
 Students should give their best effort when taking these tests.
 NOTE: After a student completes the COMPASS placement test, an adviser will discuss the results with the student at Orientation and offer course recommendations based on the student's COMPASS results.
-If Comprehensive Studies reading, English, and/or mathematics courses are warranted due to the COMPASS results, the student must complete those courses in order to enroll in transferrable college-level courses.
+If Comprehensive Studies reading, English, and/or mathematics courses are warranted due to the COMPASS results, the student must complete those courses before the student will be permitted to enroll in a transferrable course.

 How should I prepare for COMPASS?
 Given that initial course placement is based on a student's COMPASS scores, students are encouraged to prepare for COMPASS.
 For additional information and practice questions, visit Preparing for COMPASS

 Where should Bridge students send their completed FAFSA forms?

 Because all Bridge students are enrolled at TCTC for their freshman year, all financial aid documents, including FAFSA, should be submitted to the TCTC financial aid office.
 Use TCTC's federal code, 004926.
 The FAFSA should be submitted by April 1 for priority consideration for all financial aid opportunities.

 I am eligible to receive the LIFE scholarship at a four-year South Carolina university.
 Will I receive the full amount if I enroll in the Bridge program?